lxkrmr/spring-boot-quartz/README.md

 ## Summary

 We decided to **not** use Quartz, as it introduced more complexity and did not reliably solve our problem.
-Instead, we will use K8s to deploy a dedicated Pod using a `basic`` Spring Scheduler.
+Instead, we will use K8s to deploy a dedicated Pod using a `basic Spring Scheduler`.
 Not the best solution, but at least we don't have to wonder about issues in Quartz.